The best part of camping in an RV is getting all the comforts of home. You don’t have to compromise modern appliances or convenient electronics.

 50 AMP RV Plug

-A 50 amp RV plug allows you to use more electricity in your RV.
+If there’s electricity, there’s a high chance of troubleshooting.
+Then, there’s a 50-amp RV plug that allows you to use more electricity in your RV.

-A 50 amp plug has four prongs – two 120 volt hot wires, a neutral wire, and a ground wire – that supply two separate 50 amp, 120 volt feeds.
+A 50-amp plug has four prongs – two 120-volt hot wires, a neutral wire, and a ground wire – that supply two separates 50-amp, 120-volt feeds.

 Why Does Wire Size Matter?